Reflecting on Our Legacy, Advancing Toward Equality

 Law Student Track -

-Cultivating a Career You Love: Values, Interest, and Strengths
+Cultivating a Career You Love: Values, Interests, and Strengths

 During the first part of this dynamic workshop, Adriana will walk students through a model of choosing their personal values, as well as their strengths and corresponding not-so-strengths.
 We will dialogue through how each of these attributes can help shape one's professional identity and navigate career choices.
 At the end of the conversation, students will walk away with a clear life vision.
 In the second half of the session, students will participate in "speed networking" with a diverse group of attorneys from the NAWL community.